saltyrtc/saltyrtc-meta/Protocol.md

 #### client-auth

 Both initiator and responder send this packet type.
-It contains the repeated cookie (*y-cookie*) that the server sent along with the [server-hello] and a hex encoded cookie the client generates (*m-cookie*).
+It contains the repeated cookie (*your-cookie*) that the server sent along with the [server-hello] and a hex encoded cookie the client generates (*my-cookie*).

 Encryption: NaCl Box (Server's Session Public Key, Client's Permanent Private Key)

 ```
 {
    "type": "client-auth",
-   "y-cookie": "af354da383bba00507fa8f289a20308a",
+   "your-cookie": "af354da383bba00507fa8f289a20308a",
-   "m-cookie": "18b96fd5a151eae23e8b5a1aed2fe30d"
+   "my-cookie": "18b96fd5a151eae23e8b5a1aed2fe30d"
 }
 ```